Hormuz closure divides the fortunes of Middle Eastern oil states

 Aramco declined to comment when asked about Reuters’ calculations.
 Representatives for the other countries or their oil companies did not immediately respond to requests for comment.

-The kingdom's biggest pipeline is the 1,200-kilometre (746-mile) East‑West link, built in the 1980s during the Iran‑Iraq war to bypass Hormuz.
+The kingdom’s biggest pipeline is the 1,200km East‑West link, built in the 1980s during the Iran‑Iraq war to bypass Hormuz.

 It connects eastern oilfields to the Red Sea port of Yanbu and is operating at its expanded 7 million barrels per day capacity.

-Aramco uses about 2 million bpd domestically, leaving roughly 5 million bpd for export.
-Yanbu loadings averaged a near-capacity 4.6 million bpd in the week starting March 23, shipping data shows, despite attacks targeting the hub on March 19.
+Aramco uses about 2 million barrels per day domestically, leaving roughly 5 million barrels per day for export.
+Yanbu loadings averaged a near-capacity 4.6 million barrels per day in the week starting March 23, shipping data shows, despite attacks targeting the hub on March 19.

+Overall Saudi crude exports fell 26 per cent year-on-year in March to 4.39 million barrels per day, Kpler and JODI data showed.

-Among the Gulf producers, Iraq's revenue fell the most - plunging by 76% to $1.73 billion.
-Kuwait was next with a 73% fall to $864 million.
+Among the Gulf producers, Iraq’s revenue fell the most - plunging by 76 per cent to US$1.73 billion.
+Kuwait was next with a 73 per cent fall to US$864 million.

-Iraq's state oil marketer SOMO said on April 2 that March oil revenues were about $2 billion, close to Reuters' estimate.
+Iraq’s state oil marketer SOMO said on April 2 that March oil revenues were about US$2 billion, close to Reuters’ estimate.

 Both countries are likely to suffer steeper declines in April as their March revenues were improved by cargoes that managed to sail in the early days of the conflict.
 A tanker laden with Iraqi crude sailed through the Strait last week after Iran said Iraq would be exempt from restrictions.

-Adriana Alvarado, VP of sovereign ratings at Morningstar DBRS, said Gulf governments had options to shore up their finances and could either draw on fiscal savings or go to the financial markets to issue debt.
+Ms Adriana Alvarado, vice-president of sovereign ratings at Morningstar DBRS, said Gulf governments had options to shore up their finances and could either draw on fiscal savings or go to the financial markets to issue debt.

-"Apart from Bahrain, the Gulf states have enough fiscal room to deal with the shock, with government debt at moderate levels below 45% of GDP," she added.
+“Apart from Bahrain, the Gulf states have enough fiscal room to deal with the shock, with government debt at moderate levels below 45 per cent of GDP,” she added.

 For the longer term, however, the impact is unclear.